uspki/policies/certificate-policy.md

 #### 7.1.2.2 Subordinate CA Certificate
 **a. certificatePolicies (required)**
 **Required/Optional:** Required
-This extension SHALL be present and SHOULD NOT be marked critical.
+This extension shall be present and should not be marked critical.

   **certificatePolicies:policyIdentifier (required)**
   **Required/Optional:** Required

 **b. cRLDistributionPoints (required)**
 **Required/Optional:** Required
-This extension SHALL be present and SHALL NOT be marked critical.
-It SHALL contain the HTTP URL of the CA's CRL service.
-The HTTP URL included must be publicly accessible on the Internet.
+This extension shall be present and shall not be marked critical.
+It shall contain the HTTP URL of the CA's CRL service.
+The HTTP URL included shall be publicly accessible on the Internet.

 **c. authorityInformationAccess (required)**
 **Required/Optional:** Required
-This extension SHALL be present.
-It SHALL NOT be marked critical, and it SHALL contain the HTTP URL of the Issuing CA's OCSP responder (accessMethod = 1.3.6.1.5.5.7.48.1).
-It SHALL also contain the HTTP URL of the Issuing CA's certificate (accessMethod = 1.3.6.1.5.5.7.48.2).
-At least one instance of the Id-ad-caIssuers accessMethod (accessMethod = 1.3.6.1.5.5.7.48.2) must be publicly accessible on the Internet and the artifacts served shall be in a BER or DER encoded "certs-only" CMS message as specified in [RFC2797]
+This extension shall be present.
+It shall not be marked critical, and it shall contain the HTTP URL of the Issuing CA's OCSP responder (accessMethod = 1.3.6.1.5.5.7.48.1).
+It shall also contain the HTTP URL of the Issuing CA's certificate (accessMethod = 1.3.6.1.5.5.7.48.2).
+At least one instance of the Id-ad-caIssuers accessMethod (accessMethod = 1.3.6.1.5.5.7.48.2) shall be publicly accessible on the Internet and the artifacts served shall be in a BER or DER encoded "certs-only" CMS message as specified in [RFC2797]

 **d. basicConstraints (required)**
 **Required/Optional:** Required
-This extension SHALL be present and SHALL be marked critical.
-The cA field SHALL be set true.
-The pathLenConstraint field SHALL NOT be present.
+This extension shall be present and shall be marked critical.
+The cA field shall be set true.
+The pathLenConstraint field shall not be present.

 **e. keyUsage (required)**
 **Required/Optional:** Required
-This extension SHALL be present and SHALL be marked critical.
-Bit positions for keyCertSign and cRLSign MUST be set.
-If the Subordinate CA Private Key is used for signing OCSP responses, then the digitalSignature bit MUST be set.
+This extension shall be present and shall be marked critical.
+Bit positions for keyCertSign and cRLSign shall be set.
+If the Subordinate CA Private Key is used for signing OCSP responses, then the digitalSignature bit shall be set.

 **f. nameConstraints (required)**
 **Required/Optional:** Required
-This extension SHALL be present.
-This extension SHALL be marked critical.
+This extension shall be present.
+This extension shall be marked critical.
 See section 7.1.5.

 **g. extkeyUsage (required)**
 **Required/Optional:** Required
-This extension SHALL be present.
-This extension SHALL be marked non-critical.
+This extension shall be present.
+This extension shall be marked non-critical.

 All Subordinate CA Certificates are to be Technically constrained in accordance with section 7.1.5.
-The value id-kp-serverAuth [RFC5280] MUST be present, and the id-kp-clientAuth [RFC5280] MAY be present.
+The value id-kp-serverAuth [RFC5280] shall be present, and the id-kp-clientAuth [RFC5280] may be present.

-Other values MAY be present consistent with use for server authentication, with approval by the FPKI PA.
+Other values may be present consistent with use for server authentication, with approval by the FPKI PA.

 **h.
 Subject Information / Subject Distinguished Name (required)**
 **Required/Optional:** Required